Lillian Gordis Harpsichord

 “Entre profession de foi et feuillets intimes, ce disque maîtrisé, épanoui, très personnel, confirme les promesses d’une claveciniste dont la discrétion n’a d’égale que le tempérament.” -Diapason

-Born in 1992 into a family of scholars and mathematicians in Berkeley, California, LILLIAN GORDIS fell in love with the harpsichord at age 9 and never looked back.
+Born in 1992 in Berkeley, California, LILLIAN GORDIS fell in love with the harpsichord at age 9 and never looked back.
 Five years later, Pierre Hantaï discovered her during a tour to the United States, and, captivated by her touch, he encouraged her to move to France for further studies.
 Lillian moved to Paris at 16, where she was mentored by Hantaï and Bertrand Cuiller.

 Hailed as a “Martha Argerich of the harpsichord” (ResMusica), Lillian regularly performs as a soloist in festivals across Europe and the United States and plays frequently in a duo with Jérôme Hantaï.

-Her most recent album, a double-disc dedicated to Bach (Paraty Productions, 2022) was awarded a Diapason d’Or and has received praise in the press worldwide (Gramophone, Scherzo, American Record Guide, Fono Forum, Qobuz…).
+Her first Bach album (Paraty Productions, 2022) was awarded a Diapason d’Or and has received praise in the press worldwide (Gramophone, Scherzo, Crescendo, American Record Guide, Fono Forum, Qobuz…).
 It was a “coup de cœur nouveauté” on France Musique (Relax !, Lionel Esparza) and was also featured on the program Le Bach du Dimanche (Corinne Schneider).

 Her first solo recording, Zones (Paraty Productions, 2019) was entirely dedicated to the sonatas of Domenico Scarlatti.
-Lillian’s next solo album, a second volume of Bach’s keyboard works, will appear in early 2025.
+Lillian’s most recent solo album, a second volume of Bach’s keyboard works, appears in January 2026 for the label Artalinna.

-Lillian has been named Eaton Chair of Baroque Music at CU Boulder starting in Fall 2024, where she will be teaching harpsichord and directing the Baroque ensemble.
+Lillian was appointed as Eaton Chair of Baroque Music at CU Boulder in Fall 2024, where she teaches harpsichord, directs the Baroque ensemble and curates the Eaton Baroque Series.
 For the 2023-24 academic year, she served as Visiting Assistant Professor of Harpsichord at Oberlin Conservatory.

 Lillian holds dual nationality with the United States and France and resides in Paris.